unkeyed/examples/ai-chatbot/README.md

 3. `pnpm install`
 4. `pnpm dev` to run this in development mode

-## Tech stack
+This uses Unkey for semantic caching: [https://github.com/unkeyed/unkey]

-This is a fork of the Next.js AI Chatbot, built with Next.js and Tailwind and deployed on Vercel.
+This is a fork of the [Next.js AI Chatbot](https://github.com/vercel/ai-chatbot), built with Next.js and Tailwind and deployed on Vercel.